cloudkserg/middleware-socket-service/README.md

 | RABBIT_EXCHANGE | name of exchange in rabbit that service connected
 | PROFILE_PREFIX | the prefix for profileModel(cache tokens from laborx) in mongodb
 | MONGO_URI | the URI string for mongo
+| LEVEL_DB | the path to file, where save all cache information of service

 License
 ----